aminabyaneh/aminabyaneh.github.io/content/authors/admin/_index.md

 ---
 ## About Me

 Hey there!
 I'm Amin!
-Currently a PhD student at McGill University's Mobile Robotics Lab (MRL).
+Currently a PhD student at McGill University's Mobile Robotics Lab.
 My research is focused on imitation and reinforcement learning with safety certificates and applied to real-world robotic systems.
 Here you can find a summary of my recent and previous work and experiences.